qawolf/qawolf/docs/docs/use_the_repl.md

 ## Use REPL when editing a test

-You can also open the REPL when running a test.
+You can also open the REPL when editing a test.
 The [`repl` method](api/qawolf/repl) allows you to use the REPL to debug existing tests.

 Call `qawolf.repl` any number of times in your test code, passing whatever values you want to be able to access.
 The `context` and `qawolf` are passed by default, so you do not need to include them again: